gaga951/Docker/Commands.md

-### To get all version information of the client and server is the
+### To get all version information of the client and server

 $ docker version

 ### To get only the server version details
 $ docker version --format '{{.Server.Version}}'

+$ docker --version

 ### There are many publicly available images that we can use to work with Docker.